-Once a decision is made to submit a nomination, a nomination portfolio will be compiled.
+Once a decision is made to submit a nomination, a nomination portfolio must be compiled.
 It will consist of the President's letter of endorsement, a nomination abstract, the candidate's curriculum vita, key campus nominating letters, external letters of recommendation, and, for DTP nominations, course evaluations and grading scales in recent courses.
 The contents of these supporting documents are described below:

-- President's Endorsement/Transmittal Letter This letter, signed by the President, should highlight the candidate's most outstanding accomplishments and describe the campus support for the nomination.
+- President's Letter of Endorsement This letter, signed by the President, should highlight the candidate's most outstanding accomplishments and describe the campus support for the nomination.
 [This letter may be the document used in or as the basis for the Board of Trustees resolution, should the nomination be recommended.]
-The letter should be addressed to Dr. Alexander N. Cartwright, Provost and Executive Vice Chancellor, SUNY System Administration, State University Plaza, Albany, New York 12246.
+The letter should be addressed to the State University Provost, SUNY System Administration, H. Carl McCall SUNY Building, 353 Broadway, Albany, New York 12246-2915.
 A separate letter is to accompany each nomination. - Nomination Abstract Please provide a brief one paragraph abstract of no more than 200 words.
 This abstract should provide a clear, thematic picture that describes the candidate's main accomplishments.
-It should highlight why the candidate has been nominated to DP, DSP, DTP or DL and may be taken from other parts of the nomination package.
+It should highlight why the candidate has been nominated and may be taken from other parts of the nomination package.
 If the candidate is an awardee, this abstract may be used for press releases, testimonials and/or award ceremonies. - Curriculum Vita An up-to-date and moderately comprehensive vita that should have separate sections for educational background, academic/visiting appointments, honors and awards received, national academy memberships, publications, external funding, invited/keynote presentations, other presentations, teaching accomplishments (including lists of graduate dissertations, theses and research directed and other mentoring), and service contributions to the University, the community, and the profession (work with learned societies, editorial boards, conferences organized, and other relevant activities).
 Entries for awards should indicate significance of each item.
 Specific data must include the date of the last update, the candidate's department, the date of appointment to the SUNY system, highest rank attained and date of appointment to that rank.